franciscolopezv/architecture_modernization/01-strategy/vision.md

 ### For Executives

 **Elevator pitch:**
-> "Good architecture reduces time-to-market by 50%, cuts incidents by half, and enables us to compete with digital-native companies.
-Whether modernizing or building new, following these patterns pays for itself through reduced operational costs and faster feature delivery."
+> "Good architecture enables faster time-to-market, reduces incidents, and helps us compete with digital-native companies.
+Whether modernizing or building new, following these patterns delivers value through reduced operational costs and faster feature delivery.
+We track progress via lead time, deployment frequency, and reliability metrics."

 **Key messages:**
 - This is about business outcomes, not just technology
 - Applies to both modernization and new development
 - Incremental approach reduces risk
 - For multi-team organizations, requires organizational alignment (Team Topologies)
-- Investment pays back through efficiency and speed
+- Investment pays back through efficiency and speed (measured via DORA metrics)

 ### For Engineering Teams